Skip to content

 cam_rgb.setResolution(dai.ColorCameraProperties.SensorResolution.THE_1080_P)

-cam_rgb.setPreviewSize(320, 320) # downscaled LQ frames for model input
+cam_rgb.setPreviewSize(320, 320) # downscale frames for model input -> LQ frames

-cam_rgb.setPreviewKeepAspectRatio(False) # "squeeze" frames (16:9) to square (1:1)
+cam_rgb.setPreviewKeepAspectRatio(False) # stretch frames (16:9) to square (1:1) for model input

 cam_rgb.setInterleaved(False) # planar layout